Skip to main content

 Network requirements:

-• Studio and Transmitter site on the same LAN with point-to-point link (wired or wireless), or
+• Studio and Transmitter on the same LAN with a point-to-point link (physical or wireless), or

 • VPN over high-performance Internet (consult with network technician).